-With your partner, follow the instructions using the computer-based exam platform.
+With your partner, follow the instructions using the digital exam platform.
 You don't need to write down the answers to the questions.

-- 1. Click on 'Help' then click on 'Information'.
+- 1. Click on the bell symbol in the top right of the screen.
 What information can you find here? - 2.
-Click on 'Task help'.
-What information can you find here? - 3.
+Click on the three lines at the top right of the screen.
+What can you find here? - 3.
 Click on any question in the navigation bar.
 What happens? - 4.
 Choose an answer for Part 1 questions 1, 3 and 5.
 What happens to the question numbers in the navigation bar? - 5.
-Use the black arrows to go to Part 3.
+Use the green arrows to go to Part 3.
 Imagine you don't know the answer to the first question and want to go back later and check.
-Click on 'Review'.
+Click on the flag symbol to the right of the question.
 What happens to the question number in the navigation bar? - 6.
-Click on 'Hide.
-How can you see your exam again? - 7.
-Click on 'Help' then click on 'Test help'.
+Click on the three lines at the top right of the screen.
+How can you hide the timer? - 7.
+Click on the notes symbol in the top right of the screen.
 Read the explanation about 'Highlighting' and 'Notes'.
 Go to Part 4, highlight three sections of text and make a note in ONE of them.
 In the note, write a question for another pair.
 For example, 'What day is it today?' - 8.
 Swap computers with another pair.
 Find the note and answer the question.

-Worksheet 6: Top tips for the computer-based Listening exam
+Worksheet 6: Top tips for the digital Listening exam